 A mediastinal dermoid cyst can be considered a variant of mature teratoma, predominantly formed by squamous epithelium and skin appendages (ectoderm and mesoderm respectively) 9.

 - mature teratoma with non-germ cell malignancy arising from one of the components 2

-Because they arise from primitive cells, they have variable neoplastic potential.
-Generally, cystic lesions tend to be benign whereas solid lesions tend to be malignant however the final diagnosis is made histologically.
+Because they originate from primitive cells, they have variable neoplastic potential.
+Generally, cystic lesions tend to be benign whereas solid lesions tend to be malignant; however the final diagnosis is made histologically.

-Mature teratomas and most immature teratomas are benign tumours, but still carry a risk of malignancy despite being indolent initially and require close clinical, serological, and radiological follow-up, or surgical excision 4-5,9.
-There is also a low incidence of malignant transformation of somatic cells (i.e. non germ cell components) within these tumours, e.g. carcinoma, sarcoma, leukaemia 6.
+Mature teratomas and most immature teratomas are benign tumors, but still, carry a risk of malignancy despite being indolent initially and require close clinical, serological, and radiological follow-up, or surgical excision 4,5,9.
+There is also a low incidence of malignant transformation of somatic cells (i.e. non-germ cell components) within these tumors, e.g. carcinoma, sarcoma, leukemia 6.

 Usually occurs within or near the thymus gland.

 The vast majority of mediastinal teratomas are located in the anterior mediastinum (80%), with most of the remainder involving multiple compartments (13-15%).
 Isolated posterior or middle mediastinal location is uncommon (2-8%) 9.

 Mature teratomas, by their very nature, may contain a vast range of tissues and thus have variable imaging features.
 In general, they have the following features:

 - well-demarcated, displacing rather than invading adjacent structures